 Who Should Apply to Present at Tanner?

-The Tanner Conference Committee welcomes applications from all students and alumnae who would like to share their off-campus learning with the College community.
+The Tanner Conference Committee welcomes applications from all students who would like to share their off-campus learning with the College community.
 The Committee uses the term "off-campus learning" because it encompasses many types of experiences, including internships, research conducted away from Wellesley, Study Abroad, 12 College Exchange, 3 College Collaboration, and Wintersession Programs.
-Alumnae should email email@example.com with their name, major(s), class year, advisor, title, and abstract to apply.

 Are Non-Students Allowed to Participate in Tanner?

 Yes.
-While Tanner is primarily a forum for students, some presentations can be greatly enhanced by the participation of faculty, alumnae, and members of the larger community.
+While Tanner is primarily a forum for Wellesley College students, some presentations can be greatly enhanced by the participation of faculty, alumnae, and members of the larger community.
 At times, faculty organize their own panels and roundtable discussions.
-Students should feel free to invite community members to participate on panels, particularly when the topics reflect College-community partnerships, such as service-learning programs.
+Students may invite community leaders to participate on panels if the topic reflect College-community partnerships, such as service-learning programs.

 I Had an Internship This Summer, but It Was Not Sponsored by Wellesley.
-Am I Elligible to Apply?
+Am I Eligible to Apply?